Executive Search · F&A · Financial Services · Trading & Energy · DFW & National

 What you're actually trying to find

 The BDO you want has genuine production across multiple geographies and industries, understands the credit side well enough to self-qualify deals before they go to underwriting, has referral relationships that are personal rather than institutional, and has been tested in an environment that wasn't already set up for them to succeed.
+Those candidates exist.
+They're just not the ones who apply to job postings.

 Looking to hire an SBA BDO or build out a lending team?
 Let's talk.